By Peter Anderson, MBA, AristaMD advisor | Featured in HIT Consultant

 Many patients and providers quickly pivoted to telehealth in order to connect during lockdowns and office closures.
 Both patients and providers recognize the value of telehealth resources and technology, and we have seen providers rapidly implement multiple to provide care under this novel, long-lasting pandemic.

 Patients with chronic and co-morbid conditions were specifically impacted by the crisis.
 These patients often need a multi-specialty care team to manage care effectively and proactively.
-Over the past several months, it has become clear that primary care providers and specialists can work together through telehealth resources like electronic consultation, or eConsults, to expand clinical capabilities and accelerate clinical decision-making.
+Over the past several months, it has become clear that primary care providers and specialists can work together through telehealth resources like electronic physician consultation, or eConsults, to expand clinical capabilities and accelerate clinical decision-making.
 This allows lower-acuity care settings to serve patients’ complex needs while avoiding unnecessary exposure to the virus and backlogged appointment queues.

 6 ways virtual consultations mitigate the impact of the “second surge” for healthcare organizations: